codehz/odbc-helper/README.md

 # ODBC HELPER(WIP)

-A simple helper for odbc.
+A simple helper for odbc.(Warning: Very early versions, do not use in a production environment.)

 ## Basic Usage